 Soon, it becomes a game or ridiculous posturing where everyone is trying to out-revolutionary everyone around them.
 How much evidence of your pre-revolution life can you destroy?
 How many revolution-related jargon words can you cram into a single sentence?
 How loudly and publicly can you talk about all of your revolutionary interests?
 How angry and derogatory can you be about whomever was in power before your party took over?

 And this, my friends, is where we find ourselves now.
 We’re rebuilding our society after the Geek Party has assassinated the old regime and took their seats in the senate, house, judiciary, and executive offices.
-We all try not to say a word about how maybe some things may have been better people who were passionate about computer games or comic books or math or science fiction just did them because they loved them, and didn’t feel the need to prove to everyone else just how much they loved them.
+We all try not to say a word about how maybe some things may have been better back when people who were passionate about computer games or comic books or math or science fiction just did them because they loved them, and didn’t feel the need to prove to everyone else just how much they loved them.
 We try not to let anyone know that maybe we don’t like Dr. Who, or that maybe we think that Big Bang Theory is a terrible television show.
 We hope nobody’s spying on us when we watch a football game, and if somebody does see us, we try to show them that we did a bunch of statistics equations to optimize a fantasy football roster.

 This is where we are, people.
 This is where we are and I really hate it.
 If you’d told me ten years ago that geeky stuff (a lot of which I really like!) was going to take over and become the norm and that I wouldn’t have to feel embarrassed about my nerdy interests, and would in fact be part of the “in” crowd for having them, I’d have done a dance of joy.
 I would have looked forward to the future with rapturous excitement in my eyes.
 We’re the underdogs!
 I’d think, dreamily.
 We’re the sweet, gentle-hearted good-guys who always get the short end of the stick!
 Finally the good guys will be on top for once!
 The only people who won’t be tolerated will be the big mean jerks!